All Episodes

 He's a nice guy.

-That people become Republicans based on ideas based on leadership.
+That people become Republicans based on ideas, based on leadership.

-You look at the gender gap right now between the President Governor Romney, it's in the president's favor.
+You look at the gender gap right now between the president, Governor Romney.

 Among Hispanics, you get two-thirds of the Hispanic vote.